4 Things to Know About Remote Patient Monitoring Reimbursement

 2. Getting Paid for Remote Patient Monitoring

-How will you earn those payments?
-By coding your remote patient monitoring services correctly, of course.
+Coming back to our discussion focused on remote patient monitoring patients: How will you earn all that reimbursement?
+By properly coding your RPM, of course.
 Let's briefly examine the CPT codes assigned to RPM.

 The RPM service codes descriptors are as follows: